-The first, overriding support objective is one that Liberty has emphasized in its twenty years of work with utility regulators in two thirds of the U.S. jurisdictions and several in Canada.
-Liberty has found that that audit effectiveness improves significantly in cases where Staff participation is strong, and not just in administrative and project management matters.
+The first, overriding support objective is one that Liberty has emphasized in its twenty years of work with utility regulators in two-thirds of the U.S. jurisdictions and several in Canada.
+Liberty has found that audit effectiveness improves significantly in cases where Staff participation is strong, and not just in administrative and project management matters.
 Liberty has always welcomed Staff participation in all audit activities, including the sessions where Liberty's team members discuss and debate among themselves the nature of current management and operations and the possibilities for improving them.
-Nothing has diminished Liberty's commitment to a close working relationship with Staff in the years since our last work for the Commission.
 In fact, a principal reason for our success in the business is a continuation of that commitment as our work has expanded to include all regions of the country, all of the major utility industries regulated by commissions, and a vast range of different governance, operations, financial, accounting, policy and other issues facing utility regulators.